AviatrixSystems/Docs/HowTos/gateway.rst

 This is a useful field when you have `multiple VPCs <http://docs.aviatrix.com/HowTos/Cloud_Networking_Ref_Des.html>`_ that the VPN user needs to access.

-Enter all network ranges in CIDR blocks separated by comma, as shown below:
+Enter all network ranges in CIDR blocks separated by commas, as shown below:

 |additional_cidr|